lee1woo/bikesharing/README.md

 ### Visualizations from NYC Citibike Analysis

 Within our analysis, there are 7 visualizations.
-Further analysis is provided within the textbooks of each image.
+Further analysis is provided within the text of each image.

 Our first image shows checkout times for users.
 ![image1](https://user-images.githubusercontent.com/102992388/192880160-0844521f-d70f-48c3-8ea8-fa13cc366ef6.png)